13608089849/HttpUtil/README.md

 An util to create http connection by POST

-Copying this jar file to your lib directory of project, and adding dependency in gradle file.
+Copying this jar file to your lib directory of project, and adding dependency.

 ----